-The Rev. Valerie Bailey Fischer, Chaplain to the College and Protestant Chaplain
+The Rev. Valerie Bailey, Chaplain to the College and Protestant Chaplain

 As Chaplain to the College, I am here with the Chaplain’s Office team for all students of all faith traditions, or no faith tradition or practitioners and thinkers who focus on the essence of being, without the use of religion.
 My interfaith experiences in previous positions have always been rich opportunities to grow as a person and a world citizen.
 These interfaith experiences have led to opportunities to respond with others to the needs of the marginalized or those in crisis.